MechanicalRock/mechanicalrock.github.io/_posts/2019-03-18-speed-up-your-pipeline-using-cache.md

       - rake db:test:prepare
       - rspec spec
 ```
-As can be seen in the file, we simply ran an AWS codebuild image based on the ruby image, spun up a
+As can be seen in the file, we simply ran an AWS codebuild image based on the ruby image, then we:
+- spun up a postgres database
+- installed node
-postgres database, installed node, installed the gems and ran the tests.
+- installed the gems
+- and ran the tests.

 By taking advantage of packaging the application in a docker container using a separate dockerfile,
 we ended up with a config that was as follows: